 - #4-7wt fly line: This is your best choice for a range of fishing, the optimum being #5wt.
-This will allow you to fish in small ponds and streams but also allow you to ‘punch above your weight’ on bigger waters and with bigger fish.
+This will allow you to fish in small ponds and streams and to ‘punch above your weight’ in bigger waters and with bigger fish.

 - #8-12wt fly line: This is heavy-duty stuff, designed for big, hard-fighting fish, such as salmon.
 It also makes the ideal weight of line to be used in saltwater.
 The rods that these lines are paired with tend to be quite large.

 Floating Line Price – How Much Should I Pay?

 Normally you’ll find that the more expensive lines are of a higher quality.
 You can be reasonably assured of quality and performance by purchasing a fly fishing line from a ‘big name’.
 However, you can expect diminishing returns as you go up in price point.